ph4n70mr1ddl3r/merklebuilder/README.md

 - Claiming mints `1 DEMO` to the claimer: `claim(bytes32[] proof, bool[] proofFlags)`, where `proofFlags[i]` is `true` when `proof[i]` is the left sibling for that step.
 - You can pre-check off-chain/on-chain with `isEligible(address, proof, proofFlags)`.

+## Airdrop frontend
+- Open `frontend/index.html` directly in a browser (or serve the folder with `python -m http.server 8000`).
+It connects to MetaMask, fetches proofs from the REST API (e.g., `http://18.143.177.167:3000/proof/<address>`), and calls the deployed Sepolia contract at `0x786F94d1698a60eFCb26d25042395E7B2459442C`.
+- You can hit the lookup field to inspect any address; claiming requires the connected wallet to match the proof address.
+The API now sends permissive CORS headers so the static page can fetch it from any origin.

 ## Notes
 - The default output directory for Merkle data is `merkledb/` (git-ignored).
 - For large inputs, prefer `--release` to keep progress bars responsive.